How can we provide answers if we don’t seek answers from the one who created us? We must open the bible to discover answers.

 Calling Him “My God” or “Lord” doesn’t earn me points in heaven.

-And it’s not enough to attend church and communion once a week.
+And it’s not enough to attend church and take communion once a week.

 Going to church doesn’t make you a Christian any more than living in a garage makes you an automobile.